 Einstein said the definition of insanity is doing the same thing repeatedly and expecting to get a different result.
 Many people are keen to improve their lives and the message is simple, if you want to get something different you have to do something different.

-- Do Something Different is a powerful behaviour change technique based on FIT Science, founded by my husband Professor Ben (C) Fletcher.
+- Do Something Different is a powerful behaviour change technique based on FIT Science, which I co-founded with my husband Professor Ben (C) Fletcher.
 Read a One on One profile of Ben here.

-- It is at the heart of the behaviour change programmes we run in corporates and communities.
-See www.dsd.me
+- Do Something Different is at the heart of the behaviour change programmes we run in corporates and communities.
+See http://dsd.me

-- We have created successful programmes to address bias and diversity in corporate settings, and were awarded Highly Commended at the European Diversity Awards for Outstanding Use of Technology in the Field of Diversity.
+- We have created successful programmes for a range of corporate needs and were awarded Highly Commended at the European Diversity Awards for Outstanding Use of Technology in the Field of Diversity.

 - Do Something Different underlies the successful weight loss programme that Ben and I published in The No Diet Diet (as featured on Oprah.com)